Phase Two started on Monday, June 22, 2020

 Beginning Monday, July 27, anyone coming into Washington, DC from a high-risk state (within the prior 14 days) who was traveling for non-essential activities will be required to self-quarantine for 14 days from their arrival in the District.
 Individuals traveling from high-risk states after essential travel or arriving in the District for essential travel are required to self-monitor for symptoms of COVID-19 for 14 days and, if they show signs or experience symptoms of COVID-19, they are to self-quarantine and seek medical advice or testing.

-States that were added to the updated list include: Montana and Ohio.
+States that were added to the updated list include: Arizona, Colorado, Connecticut, Massachusetts, Michigan, Ohio, Pennsylvania, and Rhode Island.

-States that were removed from the updated list include: Alaska and Arizona.
+No states were removed from the updated list.

 High-risk states that require 14 days of self-quarantine: